-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate understanding of the relevant facts for his project and has identified the initial research questions.
+AACSB: Reflective Thinking AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Evaluate

+109. Hong, an introductory tax student, is beginning his 1st research project.
+He has a complete understanding of the relevant facts for his project and has identified the initial research questions.
 He is now ready to begin using a tax service to identify relevant authorities.
 What are some suggestions for him on how to use tax services to identify relevant authorities?